MaterializeInc/materialize/doc/user/content/ingest-data/postgres/postgres-debezium.md

 {{< guided-tour-blurb-for-ingest-data >}}

-Change Data Capture (CDC) allows you to track and propagate changes in a PostgreSQL database to downstream consumers based on its Write-Ahead Log (WAL).

-This guide shows you how to use [Debezium](https://debezium.io/) and [Kafka](/sql/create-source/kafka/#using-debezium) to propagate CDC data from PostgreSQL to Materialize.
-In this guide, we'll cover how to use Materialize to create and efficiently maintain real-time query results on top of CDC data using Kafka and Debezium.
+Change Data Capture (CDC) allows you to track and propagate changes in a PostgreSQL database to downstream consumers based on its Write-Ahead Log (`WAL`).
+In this guide, we’ll cover how to use Materialize to create and efficiently maintain real-time views with incrementally updated results on top of CDC data.

 ## Kafka + Debezium